What are Tongue Tie and Lip Tie?

 How Do I Know If My Baby Has Tongue Tie?

-There are varying degrees of tongue tie and lip tie and your Lactation Consultant or health care provider will perform an examination of your baby’s mouth and discuss their findings with you.
-They’ll likely want to observe a breastfeed, as well.
+There are varying degrees of tongue tie and lip tie and your Lactation Consultant or health care provider will perform an examination of your baby’s mouth and body and witness a feeding; they will discuss their findings with you.

-Among other things, they will be looking for lips that are tucked in or a heart-shaped tongue.
+Among other things, they will assess the function and appearance of your baby’s tongue and lips.
 They might listen for unusual noises that baby might make with his tongue during a breastfeeding.
 Your Lactation Consultant will ask you to describe what you feel on your breast, too, and will be looking for descriptions of tongue movement.
 She’ll also likely want to see the shape of your nipple after the feeding.
-Expect your Lactation Consultant to also allow your baby to suck on her clean (possibly gloved) finger to feel how your baby’s lips and tongue are working and to identify any unusual sucking behaviors.

-After this examination, your Lactation Consultant may make a referral to an ear, nose, and throat doctor (ENT) or another health care provider for further evaluation and possible frenotomy.
+After this examination, your Lactation Consultant may make a referral to an ear, nose, and throat doctor (ENT) and/or other health care providers for further evaluation and treatments.
+It is worth noting that, at times, infants with tongue or lip ties may require in-depth breastfeeding help and you may expect to have multiple visits with your lactation consultant to most effectively manage breastfeeding.

 What is Frenotomy?